knative/specs/specs/eventing/broker.md

 Broker.
 If the reply event was not accepted, the initial event SHOULD be redelivered to the subscriber.

+Subscribers SHOULD acknowledge delivery of an event with an HTTP 2xx response code.

-Subscribers SHOULD respond to event delivery with one of the following HTTP response codes.
+Subscribers MAY respond to event delivery with one of the following responses to provide additional contextual meaning.

-    * 204: Acknowlegement of receipt without event in the response.
     * 200: Acknowlegement of receipt with an event in the response.

-Additional valid response codes from event subscribers indicating successful delivery are:

     * 201: Acknowledgement of receipt with an event in the response indicating that a resource was created.
 A description of that resource SHOULD be included in the subscriber's response as an event of the corresponding type.
 For example, a GitHub issue was created, and an event whose type is com.github.issue is included in the response.
     * 202: Acknowledgement of receipt.
 Event subscribers SHOULD respond 202 to indicate an acknowledgement of receipt when the consumer simply forwards or stores the message without actually processing it.
+    * 204: Acknowlegement of receipt without an event in the response.

 All other HTTP response codes SHOULD be treated as if the event delivery had failed.